burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 5. In standard library API for different forms of strings API the convention is that you provide *first index* and *length*.
 Unfortunately in some languages (Java, Python), design is different - you provide *first* and *end* indicies.

 6. Never return the address of an automatic, stack-allocated local variable from a function.
+Stack allocated objects (instances of the class and structs) or built-in variables allocated in the stack are allocated in the stack.

 7. When a non-static class member function executes, it conceptually automatically contains a hidden pointer with the name `this`, which includes the address of the object for which the function was called.

 8. You can only call `const` member functions for `const` objects.
 You should therefore specify all member functions that do not change the object for which they are called `const`.

 9. Static member functions cannot be `const`, because a static member function is not associated with any class object, it has no `this` pointer, and the `const` property is not applied to them.
+Therefor making `const` static methods of the class lead to compile-time error.

-10. The primary purpose of operator overloading is to increase the ease of writing and the readability of code that uses your class.
+10. The primary purpose of operator overloading is to increase the readibility of the code.

 11. The notation for calling the base class constructor is the same as that used for initializing member variables in a constructor.

-12. Every derived class constructor is called a base class constructor.
-If a user-defined derived class constructor does not explicitly call a base constructor in its initialization list, the default constructor will be called.
+12. Every derived class constructor calls a base class constructor.
+If a user-defined derived class constructor does not explicitly call a base constructor in its initialization list, the default constructor will be called implicitly.
 Example:
 ```cpp
 #include <iostream>